rashmirao156/DeutscheBankCodingAssignment/README.md

 ###Postman collection

-The different REST APIs can be tested by importing the collection into POSTMAN(https://www.postman.com/)
+The different REST APIs can be tested by importing the below collection into POSTMAN(https://www.postman.com/)

+Link to postman collection https://github.com/rashmirao156/DeutscheBankCodingAssignment/blob/main/DBassessment.postman_collection.json